-Date and Time: Place: Record Date: 9:30 A.M., local time, on February 15, 2017 Fair Isaac Corporation's offices located at 181 Metro Drive, Suite 600, San Jose, California 95110 December 19, 2016 Voting Methods By Internet www.proxyvote.com Use the Internet to transmit your voting instructions up until 11:59 P.M.
+By internet Use the internet to transmit your voting instructions up until 11:59 P.M.
 Eastern Time the day before the meeting date.
-The availability of Internet voting for beneficial owners will depend on the voting processes of your broker, bank or nominee.
+The availability of internet voting for beneficial owners will depend on the voting processes of your broker, bank or nominee.
 We recommend that you follow the voting instructions in the materials you receive.

-By telephone 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time the day before the meeting date.
+By telephone Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Eastern Time the day before 1-800-690-6903 the meeting date.
 The availability of telephone voting for beneficial owners will depend on the voting processes of your broker, bank or nominee.
 We recommend that you follow the voting instructions in the materials you receive.

-By mail Be sure to complete, sign and date the card and return it in the prepaid envelope.
-If you are a stockholder of record and you return your signed proxy card without indicating your voting preferences, the persons named in the proxy card will vote FOR the election of directors, FOR the approval of the amendment to the 2012 Long-Term Incentive Plan, FOR the approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement, in favor of holding the advisory (non-binding) vote to approve our named executive officer compensation practices every ONE YEAR, and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2017.
-In person at the Annua All stockholders may vote in person at the Annual Meeting.
-If you are a beneficial owner of shares, you must obtain a legal proxy from your broker, bank or nominee and present it to the inspector of election with your ballot when you vote at the meeting.
+By mail Be sure to complete, sign and date the proxy card and return it in the prepaid envelope.
+If you are a stockholder of record and you return your signed proxy card without indicating your voting preferences, the persons named in the proxy card will vote FOR the election of directors, FOR the approval of the amendment to the 2012 Long-Term Incentive Plan, FOR the approval of the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement, and FOR the ratification of the appointment of Deloitte & obtain a legal proxy from your broker, bank or nominee and present it to the inspector of election with your ballot when you vote at the meeting.